 This article is specifically addressed to HR or tax professionals interested in the tax treatment applicable as per the Romanian tax law to a stock option plan, or to other similar remuneration plans based on company shares offered to employees.
-Thus, we describe below the tax rules applicable in Romania to such share plans, as per the 2023 tax legislation.
+Thus, we describe below the tax rules applicable in Romania to such share plans, as per the 2025 tax legislation.

-An important characteristic of such share based plans (or any remuneration programs through capital elements) is that both the employees and the employers can benefit from a preferential tax treatment, if certain conditions as provided by the Romanian tax legislation in force are fulfilled (Law 227/2015 on the Romanian Tax Code), as we describe below.
+An important characteristic of such share based plans (or any remuneration programs through securities) is that both the employees and the employers can benefit from a preferential tax treatment, if certain conditions as provided by the Romanian tax legislation in force are fulfilled (Law 227/2015 on the Romanian Tax Code), as we describe below.

 First, we’ll describe the definition of a Stock Option Plan as per the Romanian tax legislation in force, as well as the criteria it must meet according to the same definition, to benefit from the favorable tax treatment.